-For small businesses, a money management mistake could mean the end of the company.
+For small businesses, a money management or business mistake could mean the end of the company.
 You might be surprised to find out: managing money isn’t something that comes naturally to many business owners.
 Instead, they rely on outsourced professionals, take finance classes or seminars––or in some cases, they have to learn from their mistakes.

 Unlike daily blunders such as sending an email to the wrong person or forgetting a meeting, money management mistakes are not always immediately obvious.
 By the time you realize the mistake, it’s often too late to fix.
 Suddenly your business has to cover an overlooked $50,000 in expenses all because of mismanaged finances.
 To say this puts your business in a bind is an understatement!

 Here are 10 common business mistakes that may be costing your company money:

 There was a reason your mom made you create a savings account in high school.
 The same concept of having “back-up cash” rings true for your growing company.
 Accidents happen.
 If your company doesn’t have any reserve funds to cover a business casualty, you are putting your company at risk.
 A small cushion can grow into a nice reserve if you make the effort to put a little away each month.

 As an entrepreneur, there’s no separation between your work-self and your home-self.
 Your business is your life, so it’s tempting to mix the two in your finances as well.
 Don’t do it!
 Make sure your personal and business finances are entirely separate.
 This will ensure your budgeting, accounting and bookkeeping are correct for your business, and will keep you out of trouble down the line!